mcespedes99/hippunfold/docs/getting_started/installation.rst

 Notes:
 ^^^^^^

-Note 1: T1w-only workflow is available too with ``--modality T1w``\ , however, this is discouraged unless you have high resolution (~0.7mm or better) T1w data, and performance will still likely be sub-optimal.
+#.
+T1w-only workflow is available too with ``--modality T1w``\ , however, this is discouraged unless you have high resolution (~0.7mm or better) T1w data, and performance will still likely be sub-optimal.
 This is currently being evaluated more thoroughly.

-Note 2: dwi workflows are also available but currently experimental
+#. dwi workflows are also available but currently experimental

 Running with Docker: